S1lvestre/ambilight/README.md

 # README
-Para já não tá aqui nada.
+Nothing's here yet.
-Vou fazer um env só pra isto e hei de ir metendo aqui os módulos.
+I will make an enviromment just for this and I'll put the modules in here.

 # TODO
-- [ ] começar a ir escrevendo isto em inglês
+- [x] começar a ir escrevendo isto em inglês